SymptomsBy Mayo Clinic Staff

 Fussing and crying are the classic signs of separation anxiety.
 Screaming and tantrums are possible, too.
 During the day, your child may refuse to leave your side.
-During the night, he or she may wake up and cry for you.
+During the night, he or she may wake up and cry out for you.

-Separation anxiety usually peaks between ages 10 and 18 months.
+Between ages 8 and 12 months, children often experience a period of separation anxiety.
+It usually peaks between ages 10 and 18 months.
 Most children outgrow separation anxiety by age 24 months.

 When to see a doctor

-- Hay WW, et al. Current Diagnosis & Treatment: Pediatrics.
-20th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2011. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=14.
-Accessed April 26, 2012.
+- Hay WW, et al. Child development and behavior.
+In: Current Diagnosis & Treatment: Pediatrics.
+22nd ed.
+New York, N.Y.: McGraw-Hill Education; 2014. http://www.accessmedicine.com.
+Accessed May 6, 2015.

 - Hoecker JL (expert opinion).
 Mayo Clinic, Rochester, Minn.
-May 11, 2012.
+May 11, 2015.